 - Personal account, shopping history, and a shopping (wish) list store the user’s personal info and keeps record of purchased items or items a customer wants to buy.

 - Price check and item availability can come in handy if you have dynamic pricing or a limited number of items in stock.

 - Product demos (characteristics, info, rating and reviews) help your customers make informed decisions when buying from you.
 As a result, you will limit the number of returns and improve overall customer experience.

 - Product search can help the user look for a specific item by name or reference number.

-- Online payments/reservation/order (depending on the type of your product and ability to built a payment system in your app)
+- Online payments/reservation/order (depending on the type of your product and the ability to integrate a payment system into your app)